-In addition to the referencing href attribute and to the naming name and ID attributes (see section 3.2), the LINK element may announce the mime type of the data it references with a content-type attribute (e.g. content-type="image/fits"), and specify the role of the link by a content-role attribute (e.g. content-role="doc" for access to documentation).
+In addition to the referencing href attribute and to the naming name and ID attributes (see section 3.2), the LINK element may announce the mime type of the data it references with a content-type attribute (e.g. content-type="image/final specify the role of the link by a content-role attribute (e.g. content-role attribute).